Lizette Cabrera: 2020

-Cabrera commenced new season with her first WTA quarterfinal since 2017 at the Hobart International but lost to Elena Rybakina.
-She also lost in the first round at the Australian Open.
-She reached the quarterfinal at the Burnie International.
-After these results Cabrera reached a new career-high singles ranking of 119, on 3 February 2020.
+Cabrera commenced new season with her first tour quarterfinal since 2017 at the Hobart International but lost to Elena Rybakina.
+She also lost in the first round at the Australian Open, before she reached the quarterfinals of the Burnie International.
+After these results, she reached a new career-high singles ranking of 119, on 3 February 2020.

 2022

 Cabrera reached the second round of qualifying at the Australian Open.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 Australian Open.
+Current through the 2023 Wimbledon Championships.